top of page

 Policies:

-Winners: By keeping the box checked requesting to be added to the Tadpole Press email list on the Entry Submission Form, writers may be automatically added to our mailing list when they submit their entry.
-Writers may unsubscribe at any time; however, please note that winners will be announced via the newsletter after the contest deadline.
-Sign up for our newsletter above or contact us with any questions.
+Winners: When the box requesting to be added to the Tadpole Press email list is checked on the Entry Submission Form, writers may be added to our mailing list.
+Writers may unsubscribe at any time; however, please note that winners will be announced via our email list after the contest deadline.

 Refund Policy: All payments are final and nonrefundable.
 Writers needing financial assistance may apply for a scholarship up to 1 month before the contest deadline.